Welcome to the Brigid’s Way Celtic Pilgrimage Website

 an Ancient path between Sky and Earth.

-This summer we offered a different way for people to experience walking pilgrimage in Ireland.
+In 2016 we offered a different way for people to experience walking pilgrimage in Ireland.
 For the past three years, the Brigid’s Way from Faughart, Co.
 Louth to Kildare town has been walked over 9 consecutive days.
-This year we offered an opportunity for people to experience a shorter version of the full route.
+This time we offered an opportunity for people to experience a shorter version of the full route.
+The Brigid’s Way Team is meeting in Autumn 2016 to plan the Pilgrimage for 2017, if you wish to receive details please subscribe to our Newsletter on this page.
 What followed were two very enjoyable Pilgrimages.
 The Faughart (Brigid’s birth place) to Ardee Pilgrimage which took place over the weekend (2nd and 3rd July 2016), and the Kildare (the home of Brigid’s monastery) weekend which took place (22nd – 24th July) allowed pilgrims to have a deep and rich experience.

 Thank you for your valued interest in Brigid’s Way Celtic Pilgrimage.
 We appreciate you spreading Brigid’s Cloak far and wide by sharing your knowledge of her Way and traditions.